AzeAstro/SublimeAutoCracker/README.md

 2)Wanna Mac version??
 Contact with me in Discord if u have Mac.
-Name: Running Child#1366
+Name: Alpine#4633

 3)Wanna updated sublime??
 It will depend on bugs in sublime text 4